I Wish I Was a Punk Rocker (With Flowers in My Hair)

-"I Wish I Was a Punk Rocker (With Flowers in My Hair)" is the debut single of Scottish singer-songwriter Sandi Thom, released in October 2005.
+"I Wish I Was a Punk Rocker (With Flowers in My Hair)" is a song by Scottish singer-songwriter Sandi Thom, released as her debut single in October 2005.
 The song was written by Thom and Tom Gilbert.
 Following a re-release in 2006, the song topped the singles charts of Australia, Ireland, and the United Kingdom.
+However, critical reaction to the song was largely negative, especially regarding the lyrics.